ZamanLantra/git_docs_test/doc/developer_guide.rst

 One other option is to shuffle the particles, while shifting the particles with ``INT_MAX`` p2c mapping to the end of the data structure.
 The benefits of doing so in device implementations are elaborated in the Optimization section.

-Similarly, we outline the loop body and call it within the loop as follows:
+Similar to other parallel loops, we outline the loop body and call it within the loop as follows:

 .. code-block:: c++